 The $550 annual fee.
 Regardless of the card’s extensive benefits, that is a hefty bill to simply have a credit card.
 However, it can be made back fairly quickly by using benefits such as the up to $200 airline fee statement credit, up to $200 in Uber statement credits and up to $100 statement credit for TSA PreCheck or Global Entry.
 But if you do not take advantage of all those benefits, the fee can really put a dent in your wallet.

 The Platinum Card® from American Express is a charge card.
-The Platinum Card® from American Express comes with no preset credit limit, however, you must pay the entire balance in full when it is due.
-This can be a great benefit to have if you make large purchases and don’t want to worry about exceeding your credit limit, but not if you can’t afford to pay off what you owe at the end of the month.
+The Platinum Card® from American Express comes with no preset spending limit, however, you must pay the entire balance in full when it is due.
+This can be a great benefit to have if you make large purchases and don’t want to worry about exceeding your spending limit, but not if you can’t afford to pay off what you owe at the end of the month.

 Compare The Platinum Card® from American Express with the Chase Sapphire Reserve®

 These two great credit cards have been battling for supremacy since the Chase Sapphire Reserve® debuted in 2016.
 The Chase Sapphire Reserve® always had a small advantage by having a lesser annual fee of $450, but that changed in January 2020 when the fee was raised to match The Platinum Card® from American Express at $550.
+That said, existing Chase Sapphire Reserve® cardholders who renew their card membership between July 1 and Dec.
+31, 2020 will receive a reduced annual fee of $450.

 The Platinum Card® from American Express offers a more travel centric rewards-earning program: 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.
 Chase Sapphire Reserve® focuses on travel and dining with 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants & 1 point per $1 spent on all other purchases.